 Presenters: Laura Rogers & Emily Johansson, Richland Library; Tammy Wallace, SC Assistive Technology Program; Eve Bowers, Lancaster County Public Library

-The Association for Library Service to Children (ALSC) is the world's largest organization dedicated to the support and enhancement of library service to children.
+The Association for Library Service to Children is the world's largest organization dedicated to the support and enhancement of library service to children.
 From creative programming and best practices to continuing education and professional connections—ALSC members are innovators in the field of children's library service.